IJIJI/WebKontrol/README.md

 <img src="img/admin_interface_2.png" width="400"/> <img src="img/clock_interface.png" width="400"/>

-I originally developed this for the live streaming industry.
+I originally developed this for the live-streaming industry.
 It allows me to display a clock or use something like [stagetimer.io](https://stagetimer.io/).
 This can also be implemented in an information display or even a touchscreen kiosk.

+> [!WARNING]
-> ⚠️ **This is not yet fully developed, and the code is imperfect.
+> **WebKontrol is not completely finished, and the code is imperfect.
 I will continue developing this.
-In its current state, I have tested the platform to be stable.**
+I have tested the platform to ensure it is stable.**

 # Getting started